SilentImp/performance_article/eng.md

 },
 ```

-Because we have used prefix `post` command `npm run size` will run `size` script first, and then, automatically, execute `postsize` script, which will result in the creation of the `metric.txt` file, our artifact.
+Because we have used the `post` prefix, the `npm run size` command will run the `size` script first, and then, automatically, execute the `postsize` script, which will result in the creation of the `metric.txt` file, our artifact.

 As a result, when we will merge this branch to master, change something and create a new merge request, we will see: